itcon-pty-au/typingmind-cloud-backup/README.md

 ## Cloudflare R2/S3 compatible setup
 Cloudflare R2 provides S3 compatible API with a generous 10GB free storage per month.
-Refer [How to setup Cloudflare R2 and use with this extension](https://github.com/itcon-pty-au/typingmind-cloud-backup/blob/main/Cloudflare_R2_HowTo.docx)
+Refer [How to setup Cloudflare R2 and use with this extension](https://github.com/itcon-pty-au/typingmind-cloud-backup/blob/main/Cloudflare_R2_HowTo.docx) iDrive E2 provides S3 compatible API with a generous 10GB free storage per month.
+Refer [How to setup iDrive E2 and use with this extension](https://github.com/itcon-pty-au/typingmind-cloud-backup/blob/main/iDrive_E2_HowTo.docx)

 ## Warning
 The extension stores the storage provider credentials in the browser storage (like the original typingmind app) and this is not a secure method.
 The only option you have is to minimize damage caused if someone gets access to the credentials. i.e. Provide minimum permissions to the credentials.
 For Amazon S3, I have provided access policy above.
 However, for other S3 compatible providers, its up to you to setup proper access policies.